 All Ph.D. candidates at McMaster are expected to acquire, during the course of their studies, a comprehensive knowledge of the discipline or sub-discipline to which their field of research belongs.
 The School of Graduate Studies does not prescribe any particular way to assess this knowledge, whether by a Comprehensive Examination or by some other format.
-All.
 All doctoral programs are expected to assess and provide feedback to the Ph.D. candidates, as early as possible and as frequently as possible, on the breadth or depth of their knowledge, critical thinking and independent research skills.
-This assessment and feedback will normally begin between the 12th and 20th month after the student begins doctoral-level work at McMaster University, with an upper limit of 24 months.
+This assessment and feedback will normally begin and be completed between the 12th and 20th month after the student begins doctoral-level work at McMaster University, with an upper limit of 24 months.
+For a part-time Ph.D. student the upper limit is 36 months.
 The approach to assessment and its administration are the responsibility of the program in which the student is registered, not of the student's supervisory committee.

 A Comprehensive Examination or alternative assessment of comprehensive knowledge must include a provision for second opportunity for assessment should the student fail the first attempt.
 This second assessment is given in place of any "re-read" of a comprehensive evaluation, which is explicitly excluded from the Student Appeal Procedures.
 The second opportunity will normally occur between one to six months after the student was notified that they had failed the original assessment.
+It is preferred that it occur within the first month of a term.
 A failure at the second assessment will require the student to withdraw from the program.
+If the student decides not to take up the option of the second attempt then the failure stands.